sugarkwork/sd_expressions_gen/README.md

 python expressions_gen.py
 ```

-## code
+## config

-Specify the base prompt in prompt in setting.yaml.
+Specify the base prompt in prompt in config.yaml.
 You can use components defined in StableDiffusion, such as LoRA and Embedding.

 ```
 prompt: "1girl, tareme,  pink hair, twintails, red eyes, hime cut, masterpiece, high quality,